pettarin/penelope/README.md

     * XML (R/W)
     * CSV (R/W)
 * merge more dictionaries (of the same type) into a single dictionary
+* merge more definitions for the same index word
 * define your own parser for each word/definition
 * define your own collation function when outputting to Bookeen Cybook Odyssey format
 * generate an EPUB file containing the index of a given dictionary (e.g., to cope with the lack of a search function on your eReader)